zzinaa/zzinaa/README.md

 ## Hello World👋
 🥟 I'm Jinah, a **junior back-end developer** based in Korea.
-I have 2 years of experience in Java development and primarily work with Spring Boot.
+I have over 2 years of experience in Java development and primarily work with Spring Boot.
 Lately, I've been diving into building CI/CD pipelines.

 ### What I Love